apache/ignite-3/modules/raft/tech-notes/nodeCatchUp.md

 Calls with error statuses:

-* `Replicator#onCatchUpTimedOut` with `RaftError.ETIMEDOUT`, called when timer event happens.
+* `Replicator#onCatchUpTimedOut` with `RaftError.ETIMEDOUT`, called when a timer event happens.
 As was described before, this timer is started when we call `Replicator#waitForCaughtUp`.
 * `Replicator#onHeartbeatReturned`, `Replicator#onAppendEntriesReturned`, or `Replicator#onTimeoutNowReturned` with `RaftError.EPERM`,
-  called when a follower returned a term higher than a leaders current term.
+  called when a follower returns a term higher than a leader's current term.
 This is a general check for RPC calls where we check terms and decide, should we step down or not.
 * `Replicator#onTimeoutNowReturned` with `RaftError.ESTOP`, called when we passed to the method flag `stopAfterFinish` equals true.
 It happens when a leader is stepped down and we try to wake up a potential candidate for the optimisation purposes